-38 Are there special rules for mass terminations or collective dismissals?
+40 Are there special rules for mass terminations or collective dismissals?

 Collective dismissals regularly constitute 'operational changes', which the employer may implement only after attempting to achieve an agreement with the works council (see question 4).
-If the works council refuses to enter into such agreement (the implementation agreement), the employer needs to apply to a conciliation board and postpone the implementation of such dismissal until such board has met, in order to avoid employee claims for damages resulting from any premature implementation.
-Please note that, in some states, any premature implementation may be prevented by an interim injunction obtained by the works council.
+If the works council refuses to enter into an agreement (the implementation agreement), the employer needs to apply to a conciliation board and postpone the implementation of the dismissal until the board has met, to avoid employee claims for damages resulting from any premature implementation (premature implementation may be prevented by an interim injunction obtained by the works council in some states).
 Therefore, the process of trying to achieve agreement may take up to six months, and in exceptional cases even longer.
 In the case of an operational change, the works council is usually also entitled to demand a social plan, providing in particular for severance to be paid to the employees to be dismissed.
 Failing an agreement between the employer and the works council, the conciliation board may determine the financial volume and the details of the social plan.